Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: 2D random walk winding around a disc

 In the limit $c\searrow 0$ the disc is shrinking to a point, and the entropy gradually suppresses the effect of a boundary constraint.
 Fluctuations return to the Gaussian regime: \be (\Delta r^*)^2 =\frac{a^2 N}{6}\left(1+\frac{3}{2\pi n^2} \right) \ee where $n$ is the winding number around the point (in our case $n=1$) and $a$ is the monomer length (see, for example, \cite{grosberg} for more details).

-In the opposite case, $c\nearrow 1$, the disc occupies almost all conformational space, forcing the strongly inflated trajectory to stay in a tiny region of a phase space, where the role of entropy is essentially suppressed by the geometric constraint.
-Let us note, that in the absence of the disc the spontaneous realization of such fluctuations is very improbable.
-So, the random walk statistics at $c\approx 1$ is controlled both by the system geometry and the entropy, which is manifested in emergence of the scaling exponent $\gamma\equiv \gamma_{\top}=\frac{1}{3}$ for $\Delta r^*$ in \eq{Delta} "transversal" fluctuations and $\gamma_{\parallel}=\frac{2}{3}$ for longitudinal (along the disc boundary) fluctuations.
+In the opposite case, $c\nearrow 1$, discussed at length of Section III, the disc occupies almost all conformational space, forcing the strongly inflated loop to stay in a tiny region of a phase space near the disc boundary, where the role of entropy is essentially suppressed by the geometric constraint.
+Note, that in absence of a disc, the spontaneous realization of such fluctuations is very improbable.
+So, the random walk statistics at $c\approx 1$ is controlled both by the system geometry and the entropy, which is manifested by the KPZ-like scaling exponent, $\gamma=\frac{1}{3}$ for $\Delta r^*$ in \eq{Delta}.
+The "longitudinal" fluctuations (along the disc boundary) are controlled by the critical exponent $\gamma_{\parallel}=2\gamma=\frac{2}{3}$.

-At intermediate values of $c$ there is a competition between the entropy and the geometry (recall that still the length of the loop is $Na = 7R$: at small $c$ there are $\sim (N-cR)\gg cR$ "free" monomers that do not participate in encircling the disc and can freely fluctuate, while at large $c\approx 1$ only $\sim (N-cR)\ll cR$ "free" monomers fluctuate competing with the curved geometry of the disc boundary.
+At intermediate values of $c$ there is a competition between the entropy and the geometry (recall that still the length of the loop is $Na = 7R$: at small $c$ there are $\sim (N-cR)\gg cR$ ``free'' monomers that do not participate in encircling the disc and can freely fluctuate, while at large $c\approx 1$ only $\sim (N-cR)\ll cR$ ``free'' monomers fluctuate competing with the curved geometry of the disc boundary.